HYsxe/ACME/ACME_codes/Readme.txt

         main_dir = "/home/user_1/ACME-master/ACME_codes/"

-    Then unzip the proteome data file using the following command
+    Then unzip the proteome data file using the following command.

         unzip proteome.zip